Ghee in Ayurveda: Benefits, Uses & How to Make It

 If ghee is new to you:

-- Start small — add half a teaspoon to your meals and observe how your digestion responds
+- Start small.
+Add half a teaspoon to your meals and watch how your digestion responds

-- Make your own — homemade ghee is fresher, more affordable, and deeply satisfying
+- Make your own.
+Homemade ghee is fresher, cheaper, deeply satisfying

 Frequently Asked Questions

 Ayurveda considers ghee one of the healthiest fats when consumed in moderate quantities.
-Modern research suggests that ghee contains fat-soluble vitamins (A, D, E, K), conjugated linoleic acid, and butyrate.
-However, it is still a saturated fat.
+Modern research suggests ghee contains fat-soluble vitamins (A, D, E, K), conjugated linoleic acid, and butyrate.
+It's still a saturated fat.
 Those with specific medical conditions should consult their healthcare provider.

-Generally, yes.
+Generally yes.
 The clarification process removes virtually all milk solids, including lactose and casein.
 Most people with dairy sensitivities tolerate ghee well.
-However, those with severe dairy allergies should proceed cautiously and consult their doctor.
+Those with severe dairy allergies should proceed cautiously and consult their doctor.

-Ayurveda recommends moderate daily consumption tailored to your body type.
-A general guideline is 1-2 teaspoons per meal for Vata types, 1 teaspoon per meal for Pitta types, and 1/2-1 teaspoon per meal for Kapha types.
-Adjust based on your digestion, activity level, and season.
+Ayurveda recommends moderate daily consumption based on your body type.
+As a guide: 1 to 2 teaspoons per meal for Vata types.
+1 teaspoon per meal for Pitta types.
+Half to 1 teaspoon per meal for Kapha types.
+Adjust based on your digestion, activity and season.

-Ghee is butter that has been slowly cooked to remove water and milk solids, leaving pure butterfat.
-This gives it a higher smoke point (250C vs 175C for butter), longer shelf life, a nuttier flavour, and the removal of lactose and casein.
+Ghee is butter that's been simmered to remove water and milk solids, leaving pure butterfat.
+Higher smoke point (250C versus 175C for butter), longer shelf life, nuttier flavour, and no lactose or casein.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.